obieh/AWS-S3-MINI-PROJECT/README.md

 ![](./img/Pasted%20image%20(35).png)

 * Add a name for the lifecycle rule.
 Select "Limit the scope of this rule using one or more filters" for Choose a rule scope.
-On the filter prefix type '.txt'
+On the filter prefix type '.txt'.

 ![](./img/Pasted%20image%20(36).png)